Non-Salary and Deferred Compensation for Employees Policy #620

 1. Motor Vehicles

 a.
-Motor vehicles may be provided in extraordinary circumstances to recognize the level of position (such as a Chief Financial Officer) or the requirements of the position (such as advancement).
+Motor vehicles may be provided in extraordinary circumstances to recognize the level of position (such as a Vice Chancellor for Finance and Administration) or the requirements of the position (such as advancement).

 b.
 The Chancellor, subject to approval by the Board of Trustees, may offer a motor vehicle as non-salary compensation to recruit, attract, or retain Senior Academic and Administrative Officers – Tier I.